saikumarKodakanchi/RewardsCalculator/README.md

 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

 Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.

+Execute the program by running src/main/java/com/charterassignment/main/RewardsApplication.java class.
+Test data is provided as part of this class.